Tables and Indicators

 Data Collection

-Collection Timing: The data is collected annually as part of the October Child Count reporting, held on the fourth Tuesday of the month.
+This data is drawn from FS002 and 45th Day Student Enrollment Count and covers children with disabilities, ages 5 in kindergarten through 21, who are served under the Individuals with Disabilities Education Act (IDEA).
+The data is collected annually as part of the October Child Count reporting, held on the fourth Tuesday of the month.

-Disproportionate Representation Methodology
+Methodology

 Criteria for Disproportionate Representation